airbytehq/airbyte/docs/integrations/sources/google-sheets.md

   - To authenticate your Google account via OAuth, select **Authenticate via Google (OAuth)** from the dropdown and enter your Google application's client ID, client secret, and refresh token.
 <!-- /env:oss -->
 6. For **Spreadsheet Link**, enter the link to the Google spreadsheet.
 To get the link, go to the Google spreadsheet you want to sync, click **Share** in the top right corner, and click **Copy Link**.
+7. For **Batch Size**, enter an integer which represents batch size when processing a Google Sheet.
+Default value is 200.
-7. (Optional) You may enable the option to **Convert Column Names to SQL-Compliant Format**.
+8. (Optional) You may enable the option to **Convert Column Names to SQL-Compliant Format**.
 Enabling this option will allow the connector to convert column names to a standardized, SQL-friendly format.
 For example, a column name of `Café Earnings 2022` will be converted to `cafe_earnings_2022`.
 We recommend enabling this option if your target destination is SQL-based (ie Postgres, MySQL).
 Set to false by default.
-8. Click **Set up source** and wait for the tests to complete.
+9. Click **Set up source** and wait for the tests to complete.

 <HideInUI>